amouh3/msr-rag-hw1/README.md

 By default, big.conf is set for my own local usage of my large corpus but alterations make it functional for any corpus you might want to test it on.

-### Map & Reduce (conceptual explanation)

-# How I partitioned the data
-I use a stable hash partitioner so each document’s chunks always go to the same reducer:

-Rule: shardId = abs(hash(doc_id)) % shards
-where doc_id is the PDF filename (or path), and shards is index.shards from the config.

-Why:

-Balanced: uniform-ish spread across reducers without a global shuffle of all chunks.

-Stable: re-runs send a doc to the same shard (unless shards changes).

-Cheap to compute: no metadata service required.

-Mapper effect: all chunks from a given doc_id emit with the same shardId.

-Reducer effect: each reducer builds one Lucene directory: index_shard_<shardId>.

-Edge cases: highly uneven docs can cause minor skew; for this HW , the scale is acceptable.
-If needed, shard on (doc_id, chunk_idRange) or increase shards.

-Mapper (local mode):

-- Read a PDF path

-- Extract text with PDFBox

-- Chunk (≈1000 chars, 200 overlap)

-- Embed chunks with mxbai-embed-large (1024-d)

-- Emit (shardId, JSON chunk record) where shardId = hash(path) % shards

-Reducer:

-- For each shardId, collect its JSON records

-- Build a Lucene HNSW index (vector field + metadata)

-- Write a shard directory: index_shard_<id> (must have segments_*)

-- (Local mode) copy to out_mr_out/index_shard_<id>

-AskLucene:

-- Embed query

-- Search all shards (k, perShardFetch)

-- Check guards (minTopScore, minKeywordOverlap)

-- Pack context → call Ollama generator → print answer + sources

- Further Design Choices

-- Chunking: ~1000 chars, ~200 overlap (~10–25%)

-- Embedding: mxbai-embed-large (1024-dim) for both index \& query

-- Similarity: cosine (L2-normalized vectors)

-- Index: Lucene HNSW vector field; 2 shards for MR + fan-out/fan-in queries

-- Guardrails: refuse if topScore < 0.28 or keywordOverlap < 1; sanitize stray “\[n]” citations

-- Generator: llama3.2:1b-instruct-q4_K_M, temperature = 0.0

 ------------------------------------------------------------
 ## Generate Statistics (csv files; by defualt uses the small repository corpus)
 ------------------------------------------------------------